Policy & Advocacy

 In 2018 AFJC together with the global freedom of expression organization ARTICLE 19, in a letter to the foreign minister Rabbani and the country’s representatives to UN and HRC requested to co-sponsor the new resolution on the safety of journalists and the issue of impunity.

 In 2019/2020, as part of a national-wide training program for 240 journalists and 100 media directors, AFJC developed a journalists’ safety handbook and media security policy guidelines with the purpose of protecting and preserving press freedom and freedom of expression.
+Also, in an open letter signed by more than 200 journalists from around the country, AFJC urged President Ashraf Ghani to ensure that media freedom and the protection of journalists are top priorities.

 Afghanistan Press Freedom Tracker